doc4d/docs/docs/WritePro/writeprointerface.md

 To create a new multi-level list style sheet based on the current selection, select the paragraphs to use and click the ![](../assets/en/WritePro/wp-multi-level-list-button1.png) button.
 The selected paragraph must already belong to a list and use a list marker.

-If the selected paragraph already contains list formatting, a new one-level multi-level list style sheet is created based on the current formatting.
+If the selected paragraph uses a list marker, a new multi-level list style sheet made of one level is created based on the current formatting.

 If the selected paragraph already uses a multi-level list style sheet, the complete hierarchy is duplicated, including all sub-level style sheets.